iotaledger/stronghold.rs/docs/engine-retrospective.md

 ***Future Development Options:***

-A few of the original ideas never made it into the final revision of Parti but this is for the best.
+A few of the original ideas never made it into the final revision of the Engine but this is for the best.
 There are still a couple ways forward for this library:

 * Secondary Keys/Passwords - Currently the snapshot can only be decrypted with a single password.
 More passwords could be added to create a blob of permissioned data.
 * Homomorphic Encryption - If the data in the snapshot and the system used a Homomorphic encryption standard; operations could be performed without decrypting the data first.